qkeddy/anaplan-audit-history/README.md

 Anaplan maintains a maximum of 30 days of audit history.
 By storing the audit history in a SQLite database, history beyond the 30 days can be preserved.
 This history can grow with incremental updates of the audit data since the last execution run.

 ### Detailed logging
 All Anaplan REST API interactions and operations are logged to a daily log that can be used for ongoing monitoring.
+The log is stored in the project directory.

 ## Deployment
 1. Fork and clone project repo.